 2 to 3 Days Later

-I know it looks overwhelming as you scan down the page but believe me as you cross each item off you’ll get so excited about your party and feel confident that everything will go well that you’ll be glad you used this party planning guide as a reference.
+I know it looks overwhelming as you scan down the page, but as you cross off each item you’ll get more excited about your party and feel confident that everything is going as planned.